NebulousLabs/fastrand/README.md

 ## Security ##

-The fastrand packages uses something similar to the Fortuna algorithm, which is used in FreeBSD as its /dev/random.
-The techniques used by fastrand are known to be secure, however the specific implementation has not been reviewed extensively.
+`fastrand` uses an algorithm similar to Fortuna, which is the basis for the `/dev/random` device in FreeBSD.
+However, although the techniques used by `fastrand` are known to be secure, the specific implementation has not been reviewed by a security professional.
 Use with caution.

-The general strategy is to use crypto/rand at init to get 32 bytes of strong entropy.
-From there, the entropy concatenated to a counter and hashed repeatedly, providing a new 64 bytes of random output each time the counter is incremented.
+The general strategy is to use `crypto/rand` at init to get 32 bytes of strong entropy.
+From there, the entropy is concatenated to a counter and hashed repeatedly, providing 64 bytes of random output each time the counter is incremented.
 The counter is 16 bytes, which provides strong guarantees that a cycle will not be seen throughout the lifetime of the program.

-The sync/atomic package is used to ensure that multiple threads calling fastrand concurrently are always guaranteed to end up with unique counters, allowing callers to see speedups by calling concurrently, without compromising security.
+The `sync/atomic` package is used to ensure that multiple threads calling `fastrand` concurrently are always guaranteed to end up with unique counters.